hortonworks/cloudbreak/docs/index.md

 `Volume type:` option to choose SSD or regular HDD

-`Spot price:` option to set a spot price
+`Spot price:` option to set a spot price - not mandatory, if specified we will request spot price instances (which might take a while or never be fulfilled by Amazon)